 Xa Pho people’s clothing

-Xa Pho women gather for making traditional clothing
+Xa Pho women gather to make traditional clothing

-The Xa Pho ethnic group's clothing is not just durable, but it's also beautiful.
+The Xa Pho ethnic group's clothing is not only durable but also beautiful.
 They make shirts and skirts from cotton, adding various details and colours.
-The designs are quite simple yet filled with symbols expressing their cultural values, like hills, pine trees, and waterways.
+The designs are simple yet filled with symbols expressing their cultural values, like hills, pine trees, and waterways.

 2. Traditional handicrafts of ethnic groups in Sapa